One for the man who answered the call.

 One for the memories;

-One for the brother who's coming home under the Nation's flag,
+One for the brother coming home under his Nation's flag,

 One for the ultimate sacrifice,